Random Exclusion Codes: Quantum Advantages of Single-Shot Communication: Introduction

 Upon examining the fundamental tasks closely, it becomes clear that discrimination and exclusion are distinct in nature.
-Perfect discrimination of states achieves perfect exclusion by assigning an item from perfect guessing to another one.
+Perfect discrimination of states may achieve perfect exclusion by reassigning events to different labels.
 The converse does not generally hold.
-Thus, quantum state exclusion is operationally more general.
-Then, state exclusion may lead to even greater possibilities of quantum advantages.
+Quantum state exclusion is thus operationally more general.
+State exclusion may therefore lead to greater possibilities of quantum advantages.

-As discussed above, efforts to distinguish quantum and classical resources in a single-shot scenario take one of the approaches.
-One is comparing the success probability for a single detection event; the probability with quantum resources is higher than that of classical ones, e.g., RACs.
-The other is to take into account the detection events.
-For instance, the PBR theorem signifies a detection event that is impossible to occur with quantum resources but is possible with independent ontic preparations \cite{PuseyPBR2012, Harrigan:2010aa}.
+As discussed above, efforts to distinguish quantum and classical resources in a single-shot scenario take one of several approaches.
+One is to compare the success probability for a single detection event.
+As with RACs, the probability with quantum resources may be higher than that with classical resources.
+The other approach is to take into account detection events.
+Along these lines, the PBR theorem signifies a detection event that is impossible with quantum resources but is possible with independent ontic preparations \cite{PuseyPBR2012, Harrigan:2010aa}.
 Note that the Bell theorem is comparable to the latter in that it also rules out an ontic interpretation of quantum states; in contrast to the PBR result, two parties repeat a Bell experiment for estimating joint probabilities \cite{PhysicsPhysiqueFizika.1.195, Brunner2014}.
-Then, it is worth mentioning that the quantum-classical gap from the Bell theorem has been developed as a practical tool for device-independent quantum information processing, such as randomness extraction \cite{Pironio:2010aa}, quantum key distribution \cite{PhysRevLett.98.230501}, state certification \cite{Supic2020selftestingof, Supic2021deviceindependent}, etc.
+It is worth mentioning that the quantum-classical gap from the Bell theorem has been developed as a practical tool for device-independent quantum information processing, such as randomness extraction \cite{Pironio:2010aa}, quantum key distribution \cite{PhysRevLett.98.230501} and state certification \cite{Supic2020selftestingof, Supic2021deviceindependent}.
+One would therefore expect useful applications to follow from other quantum-classical distinctions.

 In this work, we present {\it random exclusion codes} (RECs) that leverage quantum state anti-discrimination to a communication primitive.
 Throughout, an $(n,m)$ REC of interest is a single-shot and prepare-and-measure protocol where a sender, Alice, encodes a random message of length $n$ using a set of $m$ letters into a $d$-dimensional system and transmits it.
 Bob, a receiver, realizes a decoding to exclude a chosen letter in the original message.